jlund/ansible-go/go/README.md

 Go
 ========

 Ansible role that installs Go (http://golang.org/).
-The latest stable release (1.2) that has been compiled for x86 64-bit systems is installed by default.
+The latest stable release that has been compiled for x86 64-bit Linux systems is installed by default, and different platforms and versions are supported by modifying the role variables.

 Role Variables
 --------------

-All of these variables are optional and should only be changed if you need to install a different version of Go.
+All of these variables are optional and should only be changed if you need to install a different version of Go (e.g. if you are installing on FreeBSD, or if you need to use an earlier release).

 go_tarball: The tarball that you want to install.
 A list of options can be found on the [Go Downloads page](http://code.google.com/p/go/downloads/list).
 The default is the official x86 64-bit tarball for the latest stable release.